mckn-larp/house-rules/4-Vampire/6-MAGIC_ITEMS.md

 #### Airborne Faerie Weapons
 - **Type:** SM
 - **Level:** 4
 - **Effect:**
-    - fly around corners or through twisting woods (weapon ignores any modifiers for cover;)
+  1. fly around corners or through twisting woods (weapon ignores any modifiers for cover;)
-    — soar straight towards a drawn mundane weapon (attacker may “shoot to disarm” at no penalty)
+  2. soar straight towards a drawn mundane weapon (attacker may “shoot to disarm” at no penalty)
-    - seek out the most villainous person in a pack of targets (weapon selects the most “offensive” (to fae sensibilities) target; no modifiers to the actual roll)
+  3. eek out the most villainous person in a pack of targets (weapon selects the most “offensive” (to fae sensibilities) target; no modifiers to the actual roll)
-    — seek out a target who carries cold iron (weapon is automatically attracted to nearest target bearing cold iron, and the difficulty to hit is lowered by 1)
+  4. seek out a target who carries cold iron (weapon is automatically attracted to nearest target bearing cold iron, and the difficulty to hit is lowered by 1)
-    — always return to the hero who launches it
+  5. always return to the hero who launches it

 #### Bone Flute
 - **Type:** SM